phpvirtualbox/phpvirtualbox/README.md

 # About

+phpVirtualBox is from 2017 maintained by Smart Guide Pty Ltd (tudor at smartguide dot com dot au) with support from various contributors
-phpVirtualBox is Copyright (C) 2015 Ian Moore (imoore76 at yahoo dot com)
+Originally Copyright (C) 2015 Ian Moore (imoore76 at yahoo dot com)

 FREE, WITHOUT WARRANTY: